reynaldysaputra/reynaldysaputra/README.md

 A passionate software engineer from Jakarta, Indonesia

-- 🌱    I’m currently learning Redux
+- 🌱    I’m currently learning Reduxx
 - 💬    Ask me about React, Redux, And Material-UI
 - 💻    All of my projects are available at https://renalfrontdev.web.app/
 - 📫    How to reach me: renalfrontend@gmail.com